Hermenegildo Capelo: Early life

+Hermenegildo de Brito Capelo was born in Palmela, Portugal, a town about 25 km south of Lisbon.
+He was born into a prominent scientific and naval family.
+His father, Major Félix António de Gomes Capelo, was the Governor of the Castle of Palmela.
+Among his siblings were notable figures in Portuguese science and exploration: António de Brito Capelo (1828–1879), a biologist and oceanographer who pioneered studies on fish and spiders, discovering several new species; Guilherme Augusto de Brito Capelo (1839–1926), a scientist and Vice-Admiral in the Portuguese Navy who also held colonial administrative roles including Governor of Angola; João Carlos de Brito Capelo (1831 – 1901) a naval officer, hydrographer, and pioneering meteorologist.
+He is remembered as a founding figure in Portuguese geophysical sciences, particularly meteorology, magnetism, and solar photography.

 In 1860, Capelo sailed to Angola, in southwest Africa, and served on board the D Estefânia as a member of the Portuguese Navy, which was commanded by Prince Luís, staying for three years at a naval station before returning to Lisbon in 1863.
 He sailed to Africa again in 1866, visiting Angola, where he remained until 1869.

 Before returning to Lisbon in 1876, his travels took him to Mozambique, Cape Verde, Guinea and Qing Dynasty China.

 Journeys of exploration

 In 1875, Luciano Cordeiro, the founder of the Lisbon Geographic Society (Sociedade de Geografia de Lisboa) created the Portuguese National Commission of Exploration and Civilization of Africa (Comissão Nacional Portuguesa de Exploração e Civilização da África), more commonly known as the Commission of Africa.
 Cordeiro's aims were to awaken public awareness of Portugal's African colonies and to raise funds by public subscription for the scientific-geographic expeditions necessary to define a single political Portuguese territory in Africa.
 These expeditions led to the recognition of the Kwango River and its relations with the Zaire River.
 They led also to the charting of the hydrographic basin of the Zambezi River, which helped to complete the map of southern Africa.
 By writing in defense of the Portuguese position in Africa, he helped to create a European expansionist movement, the Sociedade de Geografia de Lisboa.

 The political motivation of these expeditions anticipated the historic Berlin Conference which took place in 1885.
 Explorers of all European nations had launched themselves into rivalry for territorial gains, compelling Portugal to urgently review its own colonial position and the effectiveness of its presence in Africa.
 Portuguese ambitions to incorporate the area between Angola and Mozambique into a larger Portuguese territory led to Britain issuing the British Ultimatum to Portugal in 1890.